 - Delays bone mineralization after surgery.1

-- Slows progression of HO in the SCI population.5
+- Slows progression of HO in the SCI population.22

 - Combination therapy with indomethacin may cause gastro-intestinal upset, diarrhea, myalgias, and infrequently osteonecrosis.

-- Surgery has a high risk of recurrence status post-HO resection without prophylactic treatment.
+- Surgical resection of HO carries a high risk of recurrence without prophylactic treatment.

 Coordination of care

 A team approach for medical management may include a primary care physician, physiatrist, surgeon, occupational therapist, physical therapist, and psychologist.
-Coordination of care should occur with the patient and caregiver if applicable.
+If radiation is considered for prevention/management of heterotopic ossification, a radiation oncologist would be involved as well.6 Coordination of care should occur with the patient and caregiver, if applicable.

 Patient & family education

-Both the patient and family should be educated about the progression of HO, potential complications, functional limitations, and treatment options at each stage of the disease.
+Both the patient and family should be educated about the progression of HO and its potential complications, including reduced range of motion with subsequent functional limitations as well as peripheral neuropathy.
+They also should be aware of preventive and treatment options at each stage of the disease.